joshmarinacci/webxr-workshop-intro/part1/instructions.md

 ```

 After you make the changes press the 'show' button to see your application running.
-Load this page in the viewer app on your mobile device.
+Now load this same preview page __in the viewer app on your mobile device__.
 You should see a
-scene containing a box and a plane, with a nice background, just as you do on the desktop.
+scene containing a box and a plane, with a nice background, on your phone, just as you do on the desktop.

 ## A short introduction to a-frame